ros2/ros2_documentation/source/Tutorials/Tf2/Writing-A-Tf2-Broadcaster-Cpp.rst

 Summary
 -------

-In this tutorial you learned how to broadcast the state of the robot (position and orientation of the turtle) to tf2 and how to use the ``tf2_echo`` tool.
+In this tutorial you learned how to broadcast the pose of the robot (position and orientation of the turtle) to tf2 and how to use the ``tf2_echo`` tool.
 To actually use the transforms broadcasted to tf2, you should move on to the next tutorial about creating a :ref:`tf2 listener <WritingATf2ListenerCpp>`.